 So, the common definition of success is being rich and famous.
 This is very short sighted.
 No mention of the several other areas of success that we will discuss below.
 I define success differently.

 Going Beyond Success to Significance - My Definition of a Highly Successful Life is:

-Going the extra mile to make a positive difference in people's lives through great relationships, while feeling happy, satisfied, and peaceful, healthy, energetic and financially free. - Dr. Tom McCawley
+Going the extra mile to make a positive difference in people's lives through great relationships, while being happy, healthy and wealthy. - Dr. Tom McCawley